apache/pekko-management/docs/src/main/paradox/loglevels/index.md

 # Dynamic Log Levels

-Dynamic Log Levels for Akka Management provides a route where log levels can be read and set over HTTP.
+Dynamic Log Levels for Pekko Management provides a route where log levels can be read and set over HTTP.

 @@@ index